 Imagine this.
 Fifty five years ago, you are the mother of two young boys.
 Both children have muscular dystrophy.
 Your husband, unable to cope, has abandoned you all.
 You have no money, no resources, nowhere to turn.
 You are desperate.

 Lifeline 4 Kids helps such distressed families.
 The charity has worked tirelessly to help children regardless of race, creed or colour who have problems and are aged from birth to eighteen.

 Cash grants are never awarded.
 Instead the charity supplies the help needed.
 Many millions of pounds have been used to buy equipment for hospitals and homes, purpose built wheelchairs and specialty aids.
-A respite holiday might be organised and funded, a hoist installed to facilitate getting a heavy child into a bath, an adjustable lifting and turning bed provided to give a teenager independence.
+A hoist may be installed to facilitate getting a heavy child into a bath, an adjustable lifting and turning bed provided to give a teenager independence.
 Any project to improve the quality of life for children born with, or who have acquired a handicap or disability, can be undertaken.